AmnahAli/academic-kickstart/content/post/assignment1/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-## The assignment steps in not in exact order as described in the Syllabus, nonetheless every steps is well titled
+## The assignment steps are not in the exact order as described in the Syllabus, nonetheless every step is well titled

 ```python